-Since Amazon introduced the Kindle in 2007 there has been explosive growth in the number of eBooks.
+Since Amazon introduced the Kindle in 2007, there has been explosive growth in the number of eBooks.
 Virtually every book that is released these days is in electronic as well as print format and many of the older books have been converted to the Kindle format.
 During the early years, any eBook had the chance of being a big seller.
 Times have changed, now the electronic book industry is moving toward maturity and there are millions of eBooks available.
-The simple act of publishing a book on Amazon doesn’t necessarily promise you good sales, instead with mountains of competition authors must fight for their share of the limited number of book buyers.
+The simple act of publishing a book on Amazon doesn’t necessarily promise you good sales, instead, with mountains of competing authors, must fight for their share of the limited number of book buyers.

 Despite complaints about the lower book prices and issues with Kindle Unlimited, many authors still view Amazon as their top earner.
-But that does not mean there are not issues when it comes to selling books through the Amazon platform, especially for authors who do not have a huge, established following.
+But that does not mean there are no issues when it comes to selling books through the Amazon platform, especially for authors who do not have a huge, established following.
 Often it is breaking through this barrier that takes authors the most time.
-Going from selling one or two copies of a book to 50 or a 100 copies is a giant leap, but it is not an impossible one either.
+Going from selling 1 or 2 copies of a book to 50 or 100 is a giant leap, but it is not an impossible one either.
 Here is a look at six ways to sell more books on Amazon.

 1. Research Bestseller Keywords